spicata/obsidiannotes-v.2/content/Comp Sci Task 1.md

 *Having research many software licences, I have settled on using the MIT licence for my program.
 I believe this licence reflects my desires for the use of my program, as I hope that others can take the program and improve on it for their own use.
 I also believe that if their version of my voice assistant is both unique and helpful for others, that its developers should be able to relicense it.*

 **Resources**
-The program is Python based, and relies on text files to store data.
+The program is Python based (Python 3.10), and relies on text files to store data.
 The program also requires a lot of modules for its basic function:

 *Modules:*
 | Module Name        | Purpose                       | Importance          |